8LWXpg/jupyter2typst/README.md

 1. Create a new template file `<template-name>.typ` in the `template` folder
 2. Add simple description in `template/template.md`
-3. submit a PR with a preview image of `template/base.typ` compiled with the new template
+3. Submit a PR with a preview image of `template/base.typ` compiled with the new template

 ## KaTeX support list